Loss of earning capacity in Denmark -- an actuarial perspective: Actuarial modeling

 where $r$ is the interest rate, $\diff B$ is the cash flow, $\mathcal{F}_t$ is the information that is known at time $t$, and time is measured as the duration since the inception of the contract.
 This is the (conditional) expectation of the present value of future benefits with respect to some market-consistent (equivalent) probability measure.
 Actuarially fair premiums are those for which $V(0) + B(0) = 0$, which in our setting implies an initial premium $\pi = -V(0)$.

+{ There are well-established methods available for computing reserves when the following three conditions are met: policies are independent, the cash flow can be written in a (semi-)Markov form, and the cash flow is independent of the interest rate; see for example~\citet{Norberg:1991},~\citet{Milbrodt:Stracke:1997},~\citet{Buchardt.etal:2015},~\citet{Bladt.etal:2020},~\citet{Christiansen:2021}, and~\citet{Ahmad.etal:2023}.
+As discussed in Subsections~\ref{subsec:ContractualPay} and ~\ref{subsec:ClaimsettlePay}, it is not always straightforward or even possible to write the cash flow of a disability insurance product in a (semi-)Markov form, and the realized cash flow is typically even more complicated.
+Furthermore, the independence assumption may be violated if the frequency of events is affected by economic conditions, including individuals being less likely to reactivate during economics downturn due to increased unemployment, or if the payments themselves depend on economic conditions, for example if they are linked to salary or inflation.
+Literature relevant to these challenges is discussed in Subsection~\ref{subsec:multistateModels}.}

-In practice, however, pricing and reserving models usually have different targets.
-For pricing, it is important to have precise premium sizes on an individual level to avoid adverse selection.
+{ Even though pricing may be a special case of reserving, in practice they usually have different goals.} For pricing, it is important to have precise premium sizes on an individual level to avoid adverse selection.
 For reserving, both accurate \textit{size} and \textit{timing} are important.
 The insurer has to charge enough money in the beginning to pay the later claims, which favors prices that are accurate on a portfolio level.
 Regulation compels the insurer to set aside additional capital to maintain solvency even in cases that are considerably worse than current best estimates, which may be thought of as accounting for the market price of risk.
 These are aspects related to the size of the reserve.
 To have good timing, the reserve has to be close to the present value of future benefits at each point over the duration of the contract period, not just at the beginning.
 Otherwise, there will be a mismatch between the release of reserves and incoming losses.
 This again leads to swings in the insurer's financial results and uncertainty about the insurer's financial situation that makes it difficult to run an efficient operation.
 Furthermore, the timing of the reserve is crucial for hedging of the financial risks associated with the future cash flow.
 If possible, the insurer would also want good timing on a more granular level to be able to monitor the business on a sub-portfolio level.

 In addition to size and timing, actuaries also care about \textit{model complexity} and \textit{statistical complexity}.
 Model complexity comes in many forms.
 We here restrict our attention to the complexity of the mathematical concepts involved in specifying the model, and not for example the explainability of the model and its output.
 This notion of model complexity is relevant for the time and skill needed to understand the model, but also influences the risk of implementation errors and the ease with which the model may be communicated to non-experts.
 Statistical complexity is taken to include the hardness of both the statistical learning problem and the practical issues of modeling choices and implementation.
 In the following three subsections, different model paradigms are discussed with these considerations in mind; a comparison may be found in Subsection~\ref{subsec:recap}.